ovh/docs/pages/web/hosting/ssl_on_webhosting/guide.en-gb.md

 - [Enabling SSL on a multisite](#multisite): You can give several of your multisites a secure SSL connection, depending on the Web Hosting plan and the certificate type.
 - [Enabling SSL on your Web Hosting plan](#enablessl): Helps you activate an SSL certificate on your Web Hosting plan.
 This can be a free or paid certificate ordered from OVHcloud, or you can import your own SSL certificate ordered from another provider.
 - [Regenerating SSL certificates on a Web Hosting plan](#regeneratessl): Helps you regenerate an SSL certificate on your Web Hosting plan when you activate SSL on one or more multisites.
-- [Deleting SSL certificates on a Web Hosting plan](#deletessl) Helps you delete an SSL certificate on an OVHcloud Web Hosting plan.
+- [Deleting SSL certificates on a Web Hosting plan](#deletessl): Helps you delete an SSL certificate on an OVHcloud Web Hosting plan.
 Please note that this may pose a risk, if any of your websites are currently using the certificate you intend to delete.

 ### Enabling SSL on a multisite <a name="multisite"></a>